Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Experiment

 We conduct our experiments on the benchmark datasets CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning} and SVHN~\cite{netzer2011reading} using pre-trained PreActResNet-18~\cite{he2016identity} models provided by~\cite{croce2022adversarial} and~\cite{rice2020overfitting}.
 During fine-tuning, we consider the 21 different adversarial attacks presented in Section~\ref{subsec: Unforeseen Adversarial Attacks}.

 \textbf{Baselines}.
 We compare our CAS method with two representative high-frequency random fine-tuning baselines: SAT~\cite{madaan2021learning} and E-AT~\cite{croce2022adversarial}.
 To examine whether the order of adversarial attacks affects performance, we also include a simple sequential fine-tuning scheme of our own design, which cycles through attack types in a fixed, weight-based order.
-Additionally, we add the well-known AVG method~\cite{tramer2019adversarial} for the comparison of different random fine-tuning and multi-task learning methods.
-Detailed descriptions of SAT, E-AT, and AVG are provided in Section~\ref{sec:related}.
+Additionally, we add the well-known AVG method~\cite{tramer2019adversarial} and PCGrad~\cite{yu2020gradient} for the comparison of multi-task optimization methods.
+Detailed descriptions of these methods are provided in Section~\ref{sec:related}.

 \textbf{Training Settings}.
 Following the common practice of AT~\cite{pang2020bag,wang2022self,wei2023cfa}, we fine-tune a pretrained PreActResNet-18 model using SGD with momentum 0.9, weight decay $5 \times 10^{-4}$, and initial learning rate 0.1 for 10 epochs.
 The hyperparameters are set to $\alpha = 10$ and $\beta = \frac89$.
 On CIFAR-10 the pretrained model has been adversarially trained under the $\ell_\infty$ norm, while on CIFAR-100 and SVHN, the models have been adversarially trained under $\ell_2$.
 We limit the number of fine-tuning epochs as prior work~\cite{croce2022adversarial} has shown that quick fine-tuning can significantly improve multi-robustness, which is also corroborated by our own ablation study.